Hegnis/UE_5_Style-Sheet/README.md

 <a name="terms-cases"></a>
 ##### Cases

-There are a few different ways you can `CaseWordsWhenNaming`.
-Here are some common casing types:
+There are a few different ways you can `CaseWordsWhenNaming`. these are all the acceptable examples:

 > ###### PascalCase
 >
-> Capitalize every word and remove all spaces, e.g. `DesertEagle`, `StyleGuide`, `ASeriesOfWords`.
+> Capitalize every word and remove all spaces, e.g. `FlyDogGames`, `StyleGuide`, `ASeriesOfWords`.
 >
 > ###### camelCase
 >
-> The first letter is always lowercase but every following word starts with uppercase, e.g. `desertEagle`, `styleGuide`, `aSeriesOfWords`.
+> The first letter is always lowercase but every following word starts with uppercase, e.g. `flyDogGames`, `styleGuide`, `aSeriesOfWords`.
 >
 > ###### Snake_case
 >
-> Words can arbitrarily start upper or lowercase but words are separated by an underscore, e.g. `desert_Eagle`, `Style_Guide`, `a_Series_of_Words`.
+> Words can arbitrarily start upper or lowercase but words are separated by an underscore, e.g. `flyDog_games`, `Style_Guide`, `a_Series_of_Words`.

 <a name="terms-var-prop"></a>
 ##### Variables / Properties